waterbear-cloud/paco/docs/aim-config.rst

 and logging the applications have, and which environments they are in.

 These files are hierarchical.
 They can nest many levels deep.
 At each node in the hierarchy a different config type is required.

-At the top level are three config types: network, applications and environments.
+At the top level there must be three key names, ``network:``, ``applications:`` and ``environments:``.

-These are simply YAML keys that must be named ``network:``, ``applications:`` and ``environments``:
+The ``network:`` must contain a key/value pairs that match a NetworkEnvironment AIM schema.
+The ``applications:`` and ``environments:`` are containers that hold Application and Environment AIM schemas.

 .. code-block:: yaml

-    # my-apps.yaml

     network:
+        availability_zones: 2
+        enabled: true
+        region: us-west-2
-        # network YAML here ...
+        # more network YAML here ...

     applications:
+        my-aim-app:
+            managed_updates: true
+            # more application YAML here ...
+        reporting-app:
+            managed_updates: false
-        # applications YAML here ...
+            # more application YAML here ...

     environments:
+        dev:
+            title: Development Environment
+            # more environment YAML here ...
+        prod:
+            title: Production Environment
-        # environments YAML here ...
+            # more environment YAML here ...

 The network and applications configuration is intended to describe a complete default configuration - this configuration does not get direclty provisioned to the cloud though - think of it as templated configuration.
 Environments are where